frangio/node-gyp-cache/README.md

-# `nicer-node-gyp` 🌾
+# `node-gyp-cache` 🌾

 **Improve your workflow by caching native dependencies.**

-If you're tired of pages and pages of C++ warnings when you just want to develop a JavaScript project, look no further. `nicer-node-gyp` caches native dependencies for a **faster** workflow, and silences the compiler output for a **happier** experience.
+If you're tired of pages and pages of C++ warnings when you just want to develop a JavaScript project, look no further. `node-gyp-cache` caches native dependencies for a **faster** workflow, and silences the compiler output for a **happier** experience.
 Additionally, it can improve the performance of your continuous integration builds.

 > ⚠️ This project is new and experimental.
 There may be bugs, although I believe the significant improvement in developer experience is worth the risks.
 Please report anything you find!